Travel can test your sanity

 - Cheap prices mean the worst seats and the worst rooms.
 If that's OK with you, you're good to go.
 Don't book a super-cheap hotel room and then think you'll get upgraded to a suite.

-- Pay for travel bookings (whether on your own or through a travel advisor) using a credit card.
-In most instances, the Federal Fair Credit Billing Act will protect you by crediting your account for the amount of the trip if the supplier… Click To Tweet
+- Hot tip: Pay for travel bookings (whether on your own or through a travel advisor) using a credit card.
+In most instances, the Federal Fair Credit Billing Act will protect you by crediting your account for the amount of the trip if the supplier does not provide the services contracted for and has no resources to reimburse the traveler.
+There is no Federal protection for the use of debit cards.

 - If you are doing a long haul flight book premium economy at the least and go for business if you can afford it.
 We define long haul as anything over 5 hours.
 And avoid booking the lowest tier "economy" tickets.
 You'll be at the back of the line should any problems arise with flights, and these days that's more often than it used to be.